It is an addiction rooted in shame and shrouded in secrecy.

-On the other side the partner or wife gets upset by the demands of the porn addict.
-Porn addicts don’t get the same release for ever from watching the same type of pornography.
-It escalates and stuff that was previously a no-go zone becomes acceptable for example violent pornography where a person a raped or child pornography.
+On the other side, the partner or wife gets upset by the demands of the porn addict.
+Porn addicts don’t get the same release forever from watching the same type of pornography.
+It escalates, and stuff that was a no-go zone to watch before, now becomes acceptable for example, violent pornography such as rape or child pornography.
 A wife can also start feeling she is not good enough because no one in real life looks like a porn star.
-What the porn addict expects from her can also freak her out.
+What the porn addict expects from her can even freak her out.

 Porn changes your expectations of a relationship in so many ways that it is a super bad idea to learn about sex by watching pornography.

-The following article describes in the problems watching porn can cause in more detail:
+The following article describes the problems watching porn can cause in more detail:

 In case you were still doubtful – pornography addiction is real.
-Considering the symptoms and comparing them to those that we know of from other addictions; the similarities are shocking.
+Considering the symptoms and comparing them to those we know from other addictions; the similarities are alarming.